 Limited need-based financial assistance will be available for eligible students on all Miami campuses for the Winter Term.
 You must have filed your FAFSA for 2014-15 to be considered for any need-based aid.
 Award recipients and amounts will be determined this fall.
-If you have questions, contact the Office of Student Financial Assistance at 513-529-8734.
+If you have questions, contact the One Stop for Student Success Services at 513-529-0001.

 May I live in the residence hall during Winter Term?